frederic-perez/AmE-dictionary/data/idioms.md

 __a kind of (something)__ A replacement or alternative to (the real thing).
 __a knee-slapper__ A hilarious joke, especially one that evokes loud and prolonged laughter.
 __a knife in the back__ A grievous or supreme act of treachery or betrayal.
 (Usually preceding “of/for (someone).”)
-__a laundry list of (something)__ :dart::two: A very lengthy, thorough list of items.
+__a laundry list of (something)__ :dart::three: A very lengthy, thorough list of items.
 A long list of things, especially things you need or want. _The president then went through a laundry list of proposals._ _I have a laundry list of projects I need to get done before Friday._
 __a lean patch__ :two: A period of failure, decline, or poor performance or results. _Almost every new business experiences a lean patch at some point or another._
 __a legend in (one’s) own lifetime__ A person who has an extraordinary level of fame or reputation while he or she is still alive.
 __a legend in (one’s) own mind__ A person who affects or believes him- or herself to be of greater importance or notoriety than is actually the case.
 A humorous, ironic twist on the phrase “a legend in one’s own lifetime.”